alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that prints the addition of 2 integers.
 ## 10-factorial.js
 A script that computes and prints a factorial recursively.
+## 11-second_biggest.js
+A script that searches the second biggest integer in the list of arguments.